ajirios/Zippr/README.md

 App's Data Source

-The type of data source in this app project is the 3rd-Party API data source.
-They are included below with links to them.
+The core app data comes from a 3rd-Party API, so the type of data source in this app project is the 3rd-Party API data source.
+They are provided by Google and are included below with links to them.

-1. Google Maps Geocoding API - https://developers.google.com/maps/documentation/geocoding?_gl=1*1p3whis*_up*MQ..*_ga*MTcyMTk0MzQ3MC4xNzQ3NTg5MzMy*_ga_NRWSTWS78N*czE3NDc1ODkzMzIkbzEkZzEkdDE3NDc1ODkzMzMkajAkbDAkaDA.
+1. Google Maps Geocoding API - https://developers.google.com/maps/documentation/geocoding
-2. Google Maps Places API - https://developers.google.com/maps/documentation/places/android-sdk/overview?_gl=1*d30lze*_up*MQ..*_ga*OTYwNDAxMjE4LjE3NDc1ODk1MTE.*_ga_NRWSTWS78N*czE3NDc1ODk1MTEkbzEkZzEkdDE3NDc1ODk1MzEkajAkbDAkaDA.&hl=en
+2. Google Maps Places API - https://developers.google.com/maps/documentation/places/web-service/overview
 3. Google Maps Directions API - https://developers.google.com/maps/documentation/directions/overview
 4. Google Maps Distance Matrix API - https://developers.google.com/maps/documentation/distance-matrix/overview

 Features

+Features By Ajiri

 1. Users can see their current location on the rendered map.